- S -

 (mica).

-A small quantity of Radium-compound located in the cas under the prism
+A small quantity of Radium-compound paint located in the case under the

 illuminated the figures.
 It was certainly cheaper and lighter but the